This post is also available in: Spanish

-The brothers John and James, the sons of Zebedee, had ambition.
-When they make their famous request for preferred seating In Mark's gospel, Jesus takes the opportunity to give them a lesson on the nature of true greatness as loving and serving, even to the point of sharing with Christ the cup of suffering.
+Brothers John and James, the sons of Zebedee, had ambition.
+When they make their famous request for places of honor In Mark’s gospel, Jesus takes the opportunity to give them a lesson on the nature of true greatness as loving and serving, even to the point of sharing with Christ the cup of suffering.

 It was time to make their move.
 Usually it was Peter who took the initiative, but now it was their turn.
 The brothers cleared their throats and asked the master for the best seats in the house, the places of honor right next to the throne.